urbancamo/urbancamo.github.io/adif-processor.md

 10 character version.

 ### Determining Other Station Locations

+If you are a fixed station you must have your location set in QRZ.com for the ADIF Processor to determine your location.

+If your location isn't fixed (/P, /M, /A) and the ADIF input file contains a `MY_SOTA` reference, an activity reference in `SIG` `SIG_INFO` that has a location, your `MY_GRIDSQUARE` is set or your `LATITUDE` & `LONGITUDE` are set you are good to go.
+If not then let processor know where you are via the form, either by specifying an activity reference, or directly entering your location.

 For each of your hard earned contacts ADIF Processor attempts to determine a location.
 It does this using a number of techniques, in order of accuracy: